24 Ways to 24/7 Anxiety Relief

 I don’t mean the way the dishes are never done or shaving my legs is never done.
 Yes, they’re perpetual tasks that never seem to end, but there’s always a time in between when the sink is empty and I have smooth legs.
 It doesn’t last long, but it does happen.
 And even when dishes start piling up and hairs start sprouting, I’m cool with letting it go for a bit.

-When I say managing my anxiety is never done, I mean it the way breathing is never done.
+When I say managing my anxiety is never done, I mean it the way breathing is never done, or loving someone.
 I’m pretty much always anxious, so managing it needs to be all the time.

 24 Ways to 24/7 Anxiety Relief